fvettore/kvmbackupjobs/README.md

 # kvmbackupjobs
-Simple script for executing VMs backup jobs on KVM cluster environment
+Simple script for executing VMs backup jobs on KVM cluster environment.

-With the latest changed block tracking features from libvirt, create backup JOBs with thin provisioned full and incremental or differential backups of your kvm/qemu virtual machines using the latest changed block tracking features.
+Create backup JOBs with thin provisioned full and incremental or differential backups of your kvm/qemu virtual machines using the latest changed block tracking features.

 Supports backup rotation, VMs migration and checkpoints.